Click & Collect

 Shelter from sun, wind or rain is vital and this could be in the form of a hedge or tight group of trees.
 If your paddock is rather bare you should provide a shed or stable.

 Hooves - It is vital to maintain excellent care of your horse's feet and hooves.
-The hoof can become overgrown or cracked allowing water to leak in, resulting in pain and foot abscesses.
+The hoof can become overgrown or cracked allowing water to leak in, which can result in pain and foot abscesses or fungal infections.
 Stones can be embedded in the sole and frog, so check regularly and clean them out with a hoof pick before every ride.
-Oil them weekly (or more if required).
+Condition them weekly (or more if required).

 Teeth - Horse's teeth grow continuously, meaning they need constant care.
 Majority of problems occur with teeth you cannot see, at the back of the horse's mouth.
-Teeth can develop sharp hooks and edges and need filing back by a vet or horse dentist one a year.
+Teeth can develop sharp hooks and edges and need filing back yearly by a vet or horse dentist.

 Vaccination - Horses are extremely sensitive to tetanus and must be vaccinated against this yearly.
-Horses should also be vaccinated for Strangles - you can protect against both with Equivac 2-in-1 Vaccination, available from selected PETstock stores.
+Horses should also be vaccinated yearly for Strangles - you can protect against both with Equivac 2-in-1 vaccination, available from selected PETstock stores.

-Worming - Horses are very prone to catching worms and should be treated 3 - 6 times per year.
-Different worms are prevalent in different areas so you should consult your vet.
+Worming - Horses are very prone to catching worms and should be treated three - six times per year.
+Different worms are prevalent in different areas, consult your vet for more information.

 Horses with white noses or pink areas of skin are subject to sunburn, just like humans.
-Use zinc cream or special animal sunscreen or these areas.
+Use zinc cream or special animal sunscreen on these areas.

 - Suitable paddock